Amsterdam RAI station

 Amsterdam RAI is a railway station situated in southern Amsterdam, Netherlands.
 It is located between the two directions of the A10 Amsterdam ring road.
 It is also a metro station at which GVB runs two lines.
-The station takes its name from the nearby RAI Amsterdam Convention Centre.
+The station takes its name from the nearby convention center RAI Amsterdam.

 History

 The original station opened in 1981 when it was a terminus station, with just one platform and the station had no signals.
 It was then possible to walk straight onto the GVB tramway line 4 (with Amsterdam Central Station as terminus) without changing platforms.

 In 1988 the tram terminus moved to street level below the station.
 This was due to the building of Amsterdam Metro line 51 next to the railway station.
 This line began operating in 1990.
 The roof of the railway station was built in 1997.
 The new station was built in 1991 and Amsterdam RAI became an island platform station and then in 1993 the line was extended towards Weesp.

 The design of the station is by architect Rob Steenhuis.

 In 2012, an expansion of the station from 2 to 4 tracks was commenced.
 These works were completed in August 2016.

 The station is named after the Amsterdam RAI Exhibition and Convention Centre building.